qinwenshi/ebook-mcp/README.md

 uv run mcp dev src/ebook_mcp/main.py
 ```

-You can visit http://localhost:5173/ for testing & debuging purpose
+You can visit http://localhost:5173/ for testing & debugging purpose
 You can also install the inspector for the test.
 ```
 npx @modelcontextprotocol/inspector uv --directory . run src/ebook_mcp/main.py